Loudder Medal of Excellence

 - These meetings are to provide students with further resources and support as they engage in reflective learning, by asking them thoughtful questions and reviewing what they have written.

-- Beginning in fall 2018, you will be asked to provide testimony to the growth and development of the student you coached over the time you worked with them.
+- You will be asked to provide testimony to the growth and development of the student you coached over the time you worked with them.

 Following the completion of these requirements, you will meet with an LME staff member for an exit interview.
 In your graduating semester, you will be presented with a LME medal at a ceremony.
 You are encouraged to invite a guest to celebrate with you.